-I grabbed my calendar, notebook and collection of cookbooks and started planning.
-My first round was just dinners but I decided it would help save time and money to plan out breakfast, lunches and dinners.
-I found a favorite meal planning schedule online for free and have used it for many years now.
+I grabbed my calendar, notebook and a collection of cookbooks and started planning.
+My first round was just dinners, but I decided it would help save time and money to plan out breakfast, lunches, and dinners.
+I have a favorite weekly meal planning I use and you can grab a free PDF of it here.

-Everyone has their own way of doing things, but one thing I can share is that if you are not meal planning try it for a month, and you will be hooked.
-I’m going to lay out my example and would like your comments on how you and your family meal plan.
+Everyone has their way of doing things, but one thing I can share is that if you do not meal plan to try it for a month, and you will be hooked.
+I'm going to lay out my example and would like your comments on how you and your family meal plan.

-I recently made a list of breakfast, lunch and dinner meals to help in the planning and old menu plans are great at ideas too.
+I recently made a list of breakfast, lunch and dinner meals to help in the planning and old menu plans are great for ideas too.

 A sample may look like this:

 Monday: Bible study group for dinner @5pm

 B – Oatmeal, with nuts and dried cranberries, fresh squeezed orange juice